JackCX777/brute_force/README.md

 If you prefer terminal mode:
 Change the attack settings by editing set_attack_settings.py file if you like.
-Open the terminal from applications folder.
+Open the terminal from applications folder and run the following command to activate virtual environment:
+$ source venv/bin/activate
 Run the test server by console command:
 $ python3 test_server_WSGI.py
 Run the application by console command: